Audio can make all the difference when it comes to your home theater system.

 Another factor that needs to be given due attention is the impedance of the speakers, as that can also help you determine whether or not you need to employ a separate amplifier.

-With a $500 budget, you will be able to take a look at some of the more popular options from most well-known brands that manufacture bookshelf speakers but the final decision needs to be based on your personal requirements.
+With a $500 budget, you will be able to take a look at some of the more popular pair of speaker options from most well-known brands that manufacture bookshelf speakers but the final decision needs to be based on your personal requirements.

-Overall, this price range hits that sweet spot between affordable speakers and great performance, so there is literally something for everyone to choose from!
+Overall, this price range hits that sweet spot between affordable speakers with excellent build quality and great performance, so there is literally something for everyone to choose from!